 Did you just change your computer’s hardware and hope to regain your free Windows 11/10 license?
 Planning to change your Windows 11/10 computer’s Motherboard, Hard Drive, Processor, or GPU, or Transfer your Windows 11/10 license to a new computer?
 If you have changed your computer hardware and find that your Windows has been deactivated, this post will show you how to re-activate your Windows license again.

-Here’s the thing: your free Windows 11/10 license is tied to your computer, so using it on a different computer is not so easy.
+Here’s the thing: your free Windows 11/10 license is tied to your computer, so using it on another computer isn’t easy.
 But what if you change a particular component or hardware in your computer?
 Would you still be able to regain your free license?
 We show you how to activate Windows 11 after a hardware change.

 Activate Windows 11 free license after changing computer hardware

-Microsoft doesn’t give much information about this because the company wants to keep pirates in the dark as much as possible.
+Microsoft doesn’t provide much information about this because it wants to keep pirates in the dark as much as possible.
 However, doing this only confuses legitimate users.

 The free Windows 11 license vs. Paid license

-Microsoft doesn’t give users a product key with the free license, but this is done with the paid version.
-Because the free version of Windows 11/10 is linked to your computer, changing specific hardware could be troublesome because there isn’t a product key to get around the problem.
+Microsoft doesn’t include a product key with the free license, but it does with the paid version.
+Because the free version of Windows 11/10 is tied to your computer, changing specific hardware components can be troublesome, as there isn’t a product key to work around the issue.

 We do know that should you change the Hard Drive, Processor or GPU, everything will be okay, but the real issue comes up if you have to replace the Motherboard.